ayumu-bekki/B-Fox/README.en.md

 When starting this project, we felt that ARDF had the following challenges that made it not easily accessible:
 - High cost of transmitters and receivers
-- Requires a license for operation (beacon setup)
+- Requires a license for operating beacons
 - Cannot be used commercially as it uses amateur radio bands
 - Strict rules due to its competitive nature